robcah/mlVAR_MissingDataModelling/README.md

 `conda activate mlvar3datasets`\
 `jupyter notebook`

-1. Follow the jupyter notebook `mlVAR3Datasets_MissingDataModelling.ipynb` for more instructions:
+1. Follow the instructions from jupyter notebook `mlVAR3Datasets_MissingDataModelling.ipynb` to produce the data with imputation and synthetic constructs modelling gaps.

+1.Run R-code `BRC_mlVAR_Analysis_MultipleDatasets.R` either in R or RStudio.
+This produce two sets of mlVAR networks for the original and the imputed data, each set consist of networks: temporal, between-subjects and contemporaneous.

+1. Follow the instructions from jupyter notebook `mlVAR3datasets_PsyNetworksPlot.ipynb` to plot results of both mlVAR set of networks.